SamuelSwartzberg/flashcardifying_text_temp/phon-temp.md

 #### place of articulation

 The place of articulation depends on what the passive and active articulator are, and where on the active articulator the approaching occurs.
-The place distinctive features specify the the place of the active articulator.
+Featurally, the place distinctive features are concerned with the place of the active articulator.
 Most articulations have their own names.
 For any passive place of articulation, there are only a few possible active articulator configuration.
 Most terms that describe the passive place of articulation also describe the entire place of articulation.